prof3ssorSt3v3/mad9034/docs/assignments/midterm.md

 :::

 - Open BS LMS and go to the `Activities > Assignments` page.
-- Go to the `Midterm: 3 key wireframes` assignment.
+- Go to the `Midterm: Digital Wireframe` assignment.
 - Upolad your file on the assignment page in BS LMS and click the submit button.